XertroV/vscode-openplanet-angelscript/README.md

 - 0.1.7
   - sldkfj
   - ~~squiggle setting works now
+  - fix missing props on OpNext.json class (was just CSceneVehicleVisState -- was due to VehicleState/StateWrappers.as)
+  - exponential notation for floats
+  - nicer squiggle (doesn't include surrounding whitespace)
+  - refine completion suggestions for openplanet callbacks
+  - add file decorations for files with parse errors
 - 0.1.6
   - fix parsing errors with `<` and `>` and operator precedence + type detection
   - added `Reload info.toml` command